sanyaade-machine-learning/wit-tutorial/Readme.md

 console.log('Server running at http://127.0.0.1:' + port);
 ```

-And now we are able to send text message to +1 415-767-1948
+And now we are able to send text message to +1 415-767-1948 and Enjoy !

 [localserver]: http://127.0.0.1:8766/